 Recent History of Leadership:

-In addition to our board we have project and committee volunteer teams who have representation at each board meeting to help to inform and guide the decisions of the board.
-This includes The Home Tour Committee, The Lake Committee and The Legacy Project.
+The League is also supported by a number of project and committee volunteer teams, who have representation at each board meeting.
+These teams help to inform and guide the decisions of the board.
+Some of the most active teams include the Home Tour Committee, the Lake Committee, and the Legacy Project.

 The League is grateful for the dedication and hard work of its current leadership team and all of its volunteers.
 The League's important work could not be done without them.